Community

 Quartz sand.
 In the initial processing stage, we crush the rock into sand before it goes into a magnetic separator that extracts the high-grade material.
 The leftover material is a type of sand equivalent to a building aggregate already being mined nearby for use in various construction industries.

-The rock we are mining is mainly granite, which is non-toxic to start with, so the waste in the form of quartz sand is benign.
+The rock we are mining is mainly granite, which is non-toxic by nature.

-The waste in the form of leach residue is also non-toxic.
-We have pilot tested our process from start to finish using samples from the mine site, and toxic elements—notably arsenic, cadmium and lead, which are common problems in other forms of mining—were not detected.
+The waste in the form of leach residue are also non-toxic.
+We test our process with samples from the mine from start to finish.
+No toxic contamination has been detected, particularly arsenic, cadmium and lead, which are common in other mining processes.

 The Zinnwald Lithium mine will be a 30+ year project, so waste storage planning is crucial.
 We are currently exploring several options that could help minimise the impact on the surrounding area.
 In the meantime, here are some ways we’ve identified to reduce our footprint: